Excel Calculator to compare Tax under existing / old and new Personal Tax Regime u/s 115BAC for AY 2024-25 (FY 2023-24)

-However, the Government instead of meeting out any of the expectations, kept the existing tax exemption limit and available deductions/rebates unchanged but for the proposed New Simplified Personal Income Tax Regime.
+However, the Government instead of meeting out any of the expectations, kept the existing tax exemption limit and available deductions/rebates unchanged.

 The Finance Bill 2020 (26 of 2020) has inserted new sections namely section 115BAC to introduce the new Scheme of Taxation on income of Individuals and HUFs.

-Unlike the existing tax regime consisting of three taxable slabs with minimum tax rate of 5% and highest being 30%, the New Tax Regime consists of six taxable brackets with minimum tax rate of 5% with 5% incremental rise for each higher tax brackets.
+Unlike the existing tax regime consisting of three taxable slabs with minimum tax rate of 5% and highest being 30%, the New Tax Regime consists of five taxable brackets with minimum tax rate of 5% with 5% incremental rise for each higher tax brackets except for fifth slab where incremental rise is 10%..

 A comparative chart of the tax brackets and rates under both Regime is as under: